-Some define the influence of the environment on breast cancer as everything that is not due to the influence of genes.
+Some define the influence of the environment (on breast cancer or other diseases) as everything that is not due to the influence of genes.
 For the purposes of this program, we are using a narrower definition.
 We define "environment" as all of the non-genetic factors that might lead to breast cancer that are also largely outside an individual's control.
-This definition includes possible causes of breast cancer resulting from exposure to sources such as air pollution, chemicals, second-hand smoke, and pharmaceuticals.
+This definition includes, but is not limited to, possible causes of breast cancer resulting from exposure to air pollution, chemicals, second-hand smoke, and pharmaceuticals.